-BELT Boost Energy Label Take Up BELT is a project, funded by the European Union in the context of the research program Horizon 2020, with the goal of facilitating the introduction of the new energy label, under Regulation UE 2017/1369, from 1 March 2021, for some categories of domestic household appliances: washing machines, washer-dryers, dishwashers, refrigerators and freezers, TV and displays, light sources and specific professional products (such as refrigerating appliances with a direct sales function) BELT IN A NUTSHELL BELT has the objective to smooth the transition period informing and supporting all stakeholders and to reduce to a minimum error at all levels of the value chain from manufacturer to consumer.
-BELT aims to promote the new labelling on two key levels: primarily by raising awareness and informing consumers and business and public procurement staff, allowing them to make better and more informed choices; secondly by helping manufacturers and retailers to adapt their practices and use the rescaled labels to push innovation in designing energy efficiency products.
+BELT Boost Energy Label Take Up BELT is a project, funded by the European Union in the context of the research program Horizon 2020, with the goal of facilitating the introduction of the new energy label, under Regulation (EU) 2017/1369, from 1 March 2021, for some categories of domestic household appliances: washing machines, washer-dryers, dishwashers, refrigerators and freezers, TV and displays, light sources and specific professional products (such as refrigerating appliances with a direct sales function) BELT IN A NUTSHELL BELT's objective was the smooth transition period for the new energy labels, informing and supporting all stakeholders and to reduce to a minimum error at all levels of the value chain from manufacturer to consumer.
+BELT promoted the new energy labels at two key levels: primarily by raising awareness and informing consumers, business and public procurement staff, allowing them to make better and more informed choices; secondly by helping manufacturers and retailers to adapt their practices and use the rescaled labels to push innovation in designing energy efficient products.